cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

    #!jinja2

-Template processing is the first thing done on parsing a workflow configuration so Jinja2 can appear anywhere in the file.

-Embedded Jinja2 code should be reasonably easy to understand for those with coding experience; but if not, Jinja2 is well documented `here
+Embedded Jinja2 code should be reasonably easy to understand for those with coding experience; otherwise Jinja2 is documented `here <Jinja2_>`_.
-<Jinja2_>`_.

 Uses of Jinja2 in Cylc include:

  - Inclusion or exclusion of config sections by logical switch, e.g. to make portable workflows
- - Computation of config values from in input data
+ - Computation of config values from input data
  - Inclusion of files and sub-templates
- - Loop over parameters to generate groups of similar tasks and associated dependencies - but see :ref:`Parameterized Tasks <User Guide Param>` for a simpler alternative to this use case
+ - Looping over parameters to generate groups of similar tasks and associated dependencies - but see :ref:`Parameterized Tasks <User Guide Param>` for a simpler alternative to this where appropriate

 .. _fig-jinja2-ensemble: